Dart Container: Company history

-In March 2012, Dart expanded it's operations to Brazil when it acquired a facility in Pindamonhangaba.
+In March 2012, Dart expanded its operations to Brazil when it acquired a facility in Pindamonhangaba.
 Dart Container purchased Solo Cup Company in May 2012 in a deal valued at approximately $1 billion.
 The iconic Solo red cup was slated to remain under the Solo name.
 Following the acquisition, Dart consolidated its operations in Canada, forming Dart Canada in 2014.
 At the time, the subsidiary employed 380 people and had facilities in Toronto and Campbellford, a corporate office in Toronto, and a Mississauga warehouse.
-It also completed a $60 million expansion project that updated it's headquarters and opened a new distribution center in the same complex.
+It also completed a $60 million expansion project that updated its headquarters and opened a new distribution center in the same complex.

 By 2013, Dart had 14,000 employees across 45 locations in 12 U.S. states and eight countries, including Canada, the United Kingdom, Mexico, Argentina, and Australia.
-The company closed its Augusta, Georgia paper cup factory in 2019, citing a lack in demand.
+That year, New York City passed a The company closed its Augusta, Georgia paper cup factory in 2019, citing a lack in demand.
 Production was then moved to Toronto.
 When Maryland banned the use of foam plastics, Dart closed its distribution centers in Hampstead and Havre de Grace.
 Operations were relocated to New Castle, Delaware.

 In February 2020, Dart eliminated 6% of its administrative and sales workforce.
 During the COVID-19 pandemic in 2020, Dart produced thousands of plastic face shields for health care workers.
 In March 2023, the company announced the closure of its Tumwater facility in Washington.
 Its Urbana, Illinois facility was shut down at the end of the year, affecting 135 jobs.
 Dart eliminated 250 corporate jobs, including 160 from its Mason headquarters, in September 2024.
 It closed two plants and eliminated 175 jobs in California the following month in connection to the state's ban on expanded polystyrene.

 Operations

 Dart Container Corporation is vertically integrated, allowing the company to reduce costs.
 Dart produces its own polystyrene resin, builds the machinery that processes the raw materials, manufactures its own ink and packaging film, and transports the finished products on trucks it owns.

-Since the 1990s, Dart has also handled its own recycling efforts through foam recycling densifiers at its plants.
+Since the 1990s, Dart has also handled its own recycling efforts through foam recycling densifiers and collection programs.
 The foam products are heated and compressed, then shipped off to be reused as building material.
 The company has also established independent facilities to handle the cleaning and recycling of used products.
+Dart's Recycla-Pak program ran from the late 1990s until 2020, when it was stopped due to the COVID-19 pandemic.
+In 2023, the Next Life Take Back Program was announced as an enhanced replacement.

+Since the 2010s, Dart has faced increased criticism over the environmental effects of its products.
+A decrease in polystyrene foam sales has led to the company producing more paper products for Starbucks and Dunkin' Donuts.
+By 2020, foam only made up a fifth of the company's total products, and sales of food and beverage containers were flat.
+It has also invested in compostable molded fiber as an additional alternative.